 The program allows Fellows to make criminal law a central part of their law school education, right from the beginning.
 During their first semester, Fellows take a specialized legal writing class that focuses on problems involving criminal law and procedure.
 In their second semester, Fellows have the opportunity to attend a special 1-unit criminal trial practice seminar, team-taught by leading criminal law practitioners.
 During their second and third years, Fellows receive priority registration for criminal law electives at Thomas Jefferson, including specialized trial practice sections focused on criminal law.

 Throughout the program, the Center Directors host special lunch sessions for the Fellows with criminal law practitioners.
-These lunch meetings give the Fellows to learn about different aspects of criminal law practice in an informal setting—from DUI trial defense, to criminal appeals, to prosecuting federal crimes.
+These lunch meetings give Fellows the opportunity to learn about different aspects of criminal law practice in an informal setting—from DUI trial defense, to criminal appeals, to prosecuting federal crimes.

 The Center for Criminal Law and Policy Certificate Program